986-Studio/AY-3-3910-Player/Readme.txt

  *                 (c) 2014 Manoel "Godzil" Trapier                *
  *******************************************************************/

-First for the format things, this project is licensed under the
+First for the formal things, this project is licensed under the

                     WTFPL v2 Postal Card Edition: